jcguu95/org-linker.el/readme.md

 ### Transaction History

-All transactions are logged in a human-readable text-based database under org-linker's root directory.
+All transactions are logged in a human-readable text-based database under `org-linker`'s root directory.

 ### Example